dart-lang/site-www/src/_guides/language/sound-faq.md

 ### Can some of my code in my app/library be strong mode, and other code be not-strong-mode?

 It depends.
-You can exclude files from static analysis, but if you're using DDC, the code must be entirely strong mode clean.
+You can exclude files from static analysis, but if you're using dartdevc, the code must be entirely strong mode clean.
 For more information, see
 [Excluding files](/guides/language/analysis-options#excluding-files).